JellyTitan/SofleKeyboard/docs/build_guide_choc_mx.md

 Like the standard Sofle Choc:
   - Kailh hotswap sockets are required.
-  - Per-key RGB is optional and uses the relatively easy to solder SK6812 MINI-E LEDs.
+  - Per-key RGB remains optional and uses the relatively easy to solder SK6812 MINI-E LEDs.
   - The ProMicro pinout has _not_ changed, so both versions use the same firmware.
   - The board outline has _not_ changed.
   - Key placement has not changed.